10 Winter Lesson Plans for the ELA Classroom

 If you’re looking for a fresh and engaging winter ELA activity that combines reading comprehension, writing, and digital media, check out this Hygge Reading and Writing Project to give your students the gift of cozy contentment.
 Hygge, in essence, is the Danish art of being cozy.
 Don’t we all need a little more of that this winter?

 In this done-for-you lesson, students learn about the concept of hygge with an original reading comprehension passage and questions.
 Then they choose a project on hygge from a choice board of six options.
 This is a great standalone lesson on hygge, but can also be used as an introduction to independent reading or a social-emotional learning activity.
-It makes a great substitute plan, too!
+It makes a great substitute plan, too.
+Want to learn more about how you can create hygge in your classroom?
+Click here.

 Choose a short story or collection of short stories to read with your class, or have them select a favorite to read in groups.
 This short story resource can be used for reading comprehension for any short story, so you don’t have to create multiple projects for different winter-themed stories.